apollographql/apollo-client/docs/source/index.md

 - [Our website](http://www.apollostack.com/)
 - [Our Medium blog](https://medium.com/apollo-stack)

+## New to GraphQL?

+Just getting started with GraphQL?
+Check out the [official documentation](http://graphql.org/), as well as [our blog post](https://medium.com/apollo-stack/the-basics-of-graphql-in-5-links-9e1dc4cac055) that can help you to get started quickly.

 ## Example apps

 We have put together some basic example apps using various parts of Apollo; check them out to see how everything fits together.
 We're always looking for improvements and feedback on these apps, and they'll get better as Apollo becomes more production-ready!